MishaDar22/Association_Rules_AdultUCI/README.md

 # Association Rules - AdultUCI
-In this project, I want to show how I have found Frequent Item sets and also interesting Association Rules by using R in AdultUCI data set.
+In this project, I want to show how I have found frequent item sets and also interesting Association rules by using R in AdultUCI data set.

 ## Data set
 **AdultUCI**